JonnodT/BopletShoot/README.md

 # BopletShoot

-A plane shooting game written in Java.
+A plane shooting game written in Java swing.

 ## Usage